-The J.NET module (Model: LQE540) is connected to a network compliant with the JEMA Level 1 Specifications for Programmable Controller Field Networks to communicate data to and from among a variety of station devices (including J.STATIONs).
+The J.NET module (Model: LQE545) is connected to a network compliant with the JEMA Level 1 Specifications for Programmable Controller Field Networks to communicate data to and from among a variety of station devices (including J.STATIONs).
 (It does not support message read/write services, though.)
+The module can also recognize selected DI input signals as input signals to start tasks.

-When this module (LQE540) is used with an S10mini CPU module, it can be intermixed with an J.NET module (LQE040), which is dedicated to the S10mini.
-(The LQE040 cannot be used with an S10V LPU unit.)
+When this module (LQE545) is used with an S10mini CPU module, it can be intermixed with an J.NET-INT module (LQE045), which is dedicated to the S10mini.
+(The LQE045 cannot be used with an S10V LPU unit.)